japan0101/SeniorProject/README.md

 "what is anaconda?"\
 It's a distribution of Python and R, primarily focused on data science, machine learning, and scientific computing.\
-to simplify it's just Python that's made for data science ecosystem
+to simplify its just Python that's made for data science ecosystem

 we didn't need the entire Anaconda\
 so we'll use Miniconda\